Oscar860601/deep_research_agent/README.md

   Skywork DeepResearch outer loop with Manus/OWL stages: mission analysis, plan drafting, Manus-style action/observation loops, synthesis, and a final reporting pass that leverages the configurable base agent system prompt.
+- **Tool-aware Manus execution** – Every Manus turn can request real tools (web search, URL fetch, notebook) that mirror Skywork/OpenManus pipelines.
+Tool inputs/outputs are logged, folded back into the context blocks, and surfaced to observers so downstream systems can audit or replay the workflow.
 - **Customisable prompts** – `dra.prompts.SystemPrompt` makes it easy to swap or templatise system prompts at runtime.
 - **Command line interface** – `python -m dra.cli` offers a quick way to execute